TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 **If you are using the Jetson setup, you should always compose Docker from the Jetson and running the Nvidia setup.** All the computation for the rover should be done using the Jetson's graphics card to help minimize the delay from remote connections.

+TODO: Mosh and camera software

 ## Rover Bringup

-Write about mosh and launch scripts here
+Write about mosh and launch scripts here, including groundstation launch scripts vs Jetson vs Teensy firmware

 ## Editing Guide